-Food for Thought (Charlotte Keniston and Romy Hübler, Graduate Student Association): Pigtown Food for Thought seeks to educate Pigtown/Washington Village youth about healthy food choices in order to empower them to become advocates in their families and among their neighbors.
+Food for Thought— Pigtown Food for Thought seeks to educate Pigtown/Washington Village youth about healthy food choices in order to empower them to become advocates in their families and among their neighbors.
 UMBC graduate students will offer cooking classes for 6-8 Pigtown youth, and will also work with them to make container gardens in their own backyard, harvest produce, and learn how to shop for healthy foods in a neighborhood facing challenges in its supply of nutritious food options.
 These activities will culminate in a community event where participating youth will share with their community what they have learned.

 Throughout this process, the graduate students will begin to understand in a very direct way what a food desert is; why one exists in Pigtown; how food deserts impact health; what can be done to address the situation; and what role the community, businesses and the government play in finding and implementing solutions.
 Graduate students who work in this area will have opportunities to collaborate with one another and with community partners in organizing seminars and workshops to reflect on their experiences and share their expertise.
 (Awarded 2012-2013).

-Imagining UMBC Undergraduate Fellowships — Undergraduate students interested in working together to harness the power of the arts and humanities to inspire positive social change participated together in the Imagining America conference.
-The group is developing practical projects that will apply the insights they gained at the conference to opportunities at UMBC and in Baltimore.
-Jessica Cook, Associate Director of the Sondheim Public Affairs Scholars Program, has served as the group’s convener.
-(Awarded 2015-2016).
+Imagining UMBC Undergraduate Fellowships— Undergraduate students interested in working together to harness the power of the arts and humanities to inspire positive social change will together in the Imagining America conference.
+The group will develop practical projects that will apply the insights they gained at the conference to opportunities at UMBC and in Baltimore.
+(Awarded 2015-2016 and 2016-2017).

 LIMA: The Community Arcade Machine— Students working together through the Interdisciplinary Studies program will develop a video game console and multi-player games that encourage collaboration and build community.
 The first console will be placed on a residence hall floor, and the project leads will assess the console’s impact on the floor’s culture and students’ experiences with an eye toward developing additional consoles and games for other campus locations.
 (Awarded 2014-2015).